Holiday Leftovers Recipe

 Some of these leftovers may end up forgotten and shoved on the back of the shelf until decades later.
 Someone in your house may even have the nerve to ask, “What’s to eat?”

-I have included three recipes that use Thanksgiving leftovers to make a brand new creation!
-Your family will not even know that they are eating them!
+I have included three recipes that turn the Thanksgiving leftovers to make a brand-new creation!
+Your family will not even know that they are eating leftovers from the holiday meal!